oleggromov/oleggromov-feisty/content/pages/array-splice-error-pattern/excerpt.md

-Imagine you’re writing an algorithm which performs looping over an array with any type of pointer (`for` or `while` loop, `forEach`, `map` etc).
-Each iteration the pointer moves in any direction, but you never force it to come back in the most of cases.
-Why should you?
-This mode of manipulating data is so much usual that your probably have never ever thought of its liability to hard-to-find annoying errors which will lead you toward wearing debugging!
+Imagine you’re writing an algorithm that performs looping over an array with any type of pointer (`for` or `while` loop, `forEach`, `map`, etc).
+Each iteration the pointer moves in any direction, but you never force it to come back in most cases.
+Why should you, after all?

-The erroneous pattern is very simple and obvious.
-Say you need to map some action to all array elements and write.
+This mode of manipulating data is so usual that you probably have never thought about how liable it is to causing hard-to-find bugs, which lead you towards tiresome debugging!